MeshedPotato/Project-Plans/README.md

 For now, yes.
 But join the chat if you think you can help, even if you are outside of NL!

 ## I did not find my question
-Ask in the [chat](https://t.me/DeBitcoinMesh) or [https://github.com/MeshedPotato/Project-Plans/issues/new](open an issue) on this GitHub!
+Ask in the [chat](https://t.me/DeBitcoinMesh) or [open an issue](https://github.com/MeshedPotato/Project-Plans/issues/new) on this GitHub!

 # History
 This project grew from the [De Bitcoin Mesh](https://t.me/DeBitcoinMesh) chat.
 Most people in this group would like to use the mesh for using Bitcoin, but the plans are broader now.

 ## Name